WHY WE EXIST

 He holds a B.Ed.
 Tech. in Industrial Technology Education from the University of Technology Minna and a National Certificate of Education in Education Technology from Kaduna Polytechnic.

-Titilayo is a Coach/ Leadership Development Manager for the Teach For Nigeria Fellowship.
+Titilayo is a Senior Coach/Leadership Development Manager at Teach For Nigeria.

 Prior to Teach For Nigeria, she worked at Lagos State Internal Revenue Service where her key role was to perform tax audits and carry out detailed tax computations, compliance checks and research on companies on behalf of Lagos State Government.